Marin County Assistance Programs.

 Parent Services Project, Inc. is a local organization that has as its mission the goal of ensuring all children in Marin County have health insurance.
 The organizations call the activity the Children's Health Initiative in Marin County, and the goal is to increase the number of children across the County with health insurance coverage.
 They do this by conducting outreach, health insurance enrollment, education, and re-enrollment.
 The goal of the project to ensure that all children have health coverage and access health care.
 (415) 454-1870

 Light of the World Charities is home to the Little Lights Dentistry Program.
 Since 2016, they have provided 100% free dental care for children of high-school age or younger, in poverty, and that have no dental insurance.
 The free dental services are comprehensive and range from examination to hygiene, with ongoing treatments as required for various conditions.
 Call (772) 223-8781 to see if qualified.

 Credit repair, debt assistance, budgeting

 It is important to repair credit, improve financial skills, and improve credit status in order to become self-sufficient.
 Prosperity Partners was formed from partnerships between local organizations to help people in Marin County in this capacity.
-The services provided from the program include credit building, income tax preparation and assistance, help dealing with credit card and medical debt, homeownership assistance and foreclosure help.
+The services provided from the program include credit building, income tax preparation and assistance, help dealing with credit card and medical debt.
+There is also homeownership assistance and foreclosure help.
 They can also help people deal with financial matters in other ways.
-Click here to read more about debt assistance programs, or dial 415.526.7530.
+Click here to read more about debt help and assistance programs, or dial 415.526.7530.